What is a Carb Cap?

 Low vs. High Temperature Dabbing

 It’s a common misconception that nails need to be red-hot before applying a dab.
 This is actually detrimental to not only your equipment, but also the flavor and potency of your concentrate — not to mention your poor throat.
 The optimum dabbing temperature is between 300-400 degrees Fahrenheit, while red-hot titanium nails can be over 1,000 degrees.

-Overheating your nail ti insane temperatures destroys some of the active ingredients in your concentrate, and you’ll get a smaller, less efficient hit.
+Overheating your nail to insane temperatures destroys some of the active ingredients in your concentrate, and you’ll get a smaller, less efficient hit.
 It also negatively alters the taste, destroying the more delicate, flowery notes of concentrate vapor.
 Heating for extended periods can also lead to nail damage, and can cause quartz bangers to shatter or fracture if repeatedly exposed.

 Many dabbers like to heat their nail until it’s red-hot, then wait a few seconds for it to cool to a more sensible temperature.
 The problem with this is that the nail is rapidly losing heat, and the optimum temperature doesn’t last very long.
 Sometimes your concentrate will not completely vaporize, and you’re left with half-melted wax on your skillet.

 Finding the perfect medium is tricky and requires experience and focus.
 You often see dabbers doing the wrist test when determining if the temperature is suitable.
 Carb caps help by creating an ideal environment for your dab.
 The carb cap captures vapor as it rises, and creates a vacuum around the nail, reducing the temperature needed for your dab to vaporize.
 That means that even though your nail is cooling, the concentrate will still be suitably heated to vaporize and be inhaled with no sticky left-overs.
-You get fuller, stronger hits, just as you would using a bong or a bowl.
+You get fuller, stronger hits, just as you would using bongs or a bowl.

 Do I Need A Carb Cap?